mercadopago/devsite-docs/guides/online-payments/marketplace/checkout-api/create-marketplace.en.md

 > Note
 >
 > The credentials are **valid for 6 months.**
-> If you don´t renew your sellers credentials before the expiration period, **those credentials will lose valifity and you´ll have to do the authorization process all over again.**
+> If you don´t renew your sellers credentials before the expiration period, **those credentials will lose validity and you´ll have to do the authorization process all over again.**
 > Tip: Renew the credentials 5 months after you got them.

 ### Refresh your user’s credentials